sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 Each of these approaches is a decent model for a projectile prediction system.
 Some are better than others, but they all have pros and cons, and you can probably find examples of each in various games.

-In the subsequent parts of this series, I'll walk through designing and implementing our own projectile prediction system using Unreal Engine and the Gameplay Ability System.
+In the subsequent parts of this series, we'll walk through designing and implementing our own projectile prediction system using Unreal Engine and the Gameplay Ability System.
 We'll be using the latter of the above models: _Partial Fast-Forwarding with Synchronization and Resimulation_, but our system will be highly configurable, so it should be well-suited for a wide range of projects.
 And, of course, you can modify it to your needs.

 We'll only be using the Gameplay Ability System so we can hook into its prediction system to spawn our projectiles.
 If your project doesn't use GAS, you can still use this system; you'll just have to spawn the projectiles your own way.
 {: .notice--info}